TutsWiki/source/content/blog/angular6/angular6-features.md

 ### Starter Components

 With Angular 6 you get 3 new starter components after running ```ng add @angular/material```.
-With this update in place it's very easy to create simple UI.
+With this update in place, it's very easy to create simple UI.

   - Create a dashboard